JustinHeflin/JustinHeflin.github.io/_pages/teaching.md

 - "The professor uses a lot of examples when teaching, it makes the information become more of a reality and engaging rather than just learning it."
 - "I believe that Professor Heflin was extremely helpful and creative in the way he presented the material.
 He made the class very comfortable and fostered a healthy learning environment."
 - "Very interactive, he learned our names and included us in examples.
 Never made me feel bad about having a question."
 - "I think how personable and relatable the instructor made the course really helped me learn.
-The instructor made me want to attend class more as it was engaging and intersting to learn about the topics."
+The instructor made me want to attend class more as it was engaging and interesting to learn about the topics."

 ## As Teaching Asssistant: